 Business Voice unlocks that same functionality for SMB Office 365 subscribers!
 As an Office 365 Business Essentials or Premium subscriber you can now take advantage of the same full featured telephone and conference system that has been available to enterprise subscribers.
 All the features and functionality enjoyed by enterprises is now at your fingertips as a SMB!

 Ok, you say, that is great!
 Break it down for me, what does this really mean and how can it benefit my business?
 Great questions, let’s try and keep it simple and outline some scenarios that may sound familiar:

-I have an existing phone system and/or conference system with an existing agreement with one or more years left in the agreement.
+I have an existing Teams Phone and/or conference system with an existing agreement with one or more years left in the agreement.
 Do the benefits of Business Voice still make sense?

-- Does your existing phone system give you the ability to work from anywhere in the world on any device?
+- Does your existing Teams Phone give you the ability to work from anywhere in the world on any device?

 - Does your existing conferencing system allow up to 250 participants?
 Full audio and video?
 Dial-in phone numbers in over 190 countries around the world?
 Screen sharing?
 Whiteboarding?

 - Do your current systems create a cohesive experience in a single user interface that is easy to use and familiar to users as they move between PC, Mac and Mobile devices?

 Business Voice with Microsoft Teams can integrate with and enhance existing telephone systems by extending current capabilities to include all of the above.
 The enhanced unified communications and video-enabled meeting experience could even reduce costs along the way by simplifying vendor management.